Joseph Newton Chandler III

 Robert Ivan Nichols, alias Joseph Newton Chandler III (September 12, 1926 – c.
 July 23, 2002), was a formerly unidentified American identity thief who committed suicide in Eastlake, Ohio, in July 2002.
 After his death, investigators were unable to locate his family; they discovered that he had stolen the identity of the real Chandler who died in a Texas car crash in 1945 at the age of eight.
-The lengths to which Nichols went to hide his identity has led to speculation that he was a fugitive.
+The lengths to which Nichols went to hide his identity had led to speculation that he was a fugitive.

 In late 2016, the U.S. Marshals Service, Cleveland, Ohio, announced that forensic genealogist Colleen M. Fitzpatrick of Identifinders International had compared the then-unidentified man's Y-STR profile to public genetic genealogy Y-STR databases to determine his possible last name was "Nicholas".
 In March 2018, the DNA Doe Project identified the man as Robert Ivan Nichols.
 The U.S. Marshals Service announced the identification at a press conference in Cleveland on June 21, 2018.

 Background

-Nichols' life and identity theft
+Nichols's life and identity theft

 Robert Nichols was born on September 12, 1926, in New Albany, Indiana, to Silas and Alpha Nichols, who had four boys.
 He joined the US Navy in World War II and served as a firefighter on the USS Aaron Ward, which was bombed by the Japanese in May 1945 off Okinawa.
 He was wounded in the back and hip by shrapnel and awarded the Purple Heart.
 He burned his uniforms after the war.

-Nichols married Laverne Kort in 1947.
+Nichols married Laverne Korte in 1947.
 They had three sons and Nichols worked for General Electric as a draftsman.
 In 1964, Nichols left his wife and sons and filed for divorce the same year.
-He moved to Dearborn, Michigan, where he told his parents that he worked in the automobile industry.
+He told Korte of his plans of leaving, for reasons she would find out "in due time."
+Nichols moved to Dearborn, Michigan, where he told his parents that he worked in the automobile industry, and relocated to Stroud, Oklahoma.
 In March 1965, he wrote to his parents that he had moved to Richmond, California, and he also sent a letter to his son Phil from Napa, California, the same month.
 His family never heard from him again and they reported him missing that year.
 When the family used detectives to attempt to find him in California and Indiana, they were unable to turn up anyone who knew him.
 Nichols worked using his real name until about 1976 according to the US Internal Revenue Service.